adamschonewille/phys408OpticalCavity/LabNotebook.md

 ## Day 3 2018 02 27
 ### Piezo Calibration Analysis and Finesse:

-Tune the optical cavity to find the max power when the laser is in the $TEM_{00}$ mode
+Tune the optical cavity to find the max power when the laser is in the $TEM_{00}$ mode.
+After >25 cm of cavity length the transmitted laser seems to become marginally unstable

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjc3ODU4NTAsMTU1NjIyMDk3MCwxMz
+eyJoaXN0b3J5IjpbLTExNzI1OTM0MDQsMTU1NjIyMDk3MCwxMz
 g3NjEyNzM0LC0yMDY3NTMxNzQxLC02MzI3NjA2NzgsLTEyOTM1
 MjI2NDRdfQ==
 -->